scrabbletank/farhome-rules/rulesdoc.md

 #### Integrated Armor

-You gain a 1 superior defense die to all defense rolls.
+You gain 1 defense die to all defense rolls.

 # Optional Rules